 You have no items in your shopping cart.

 The perfect chocolate rose!
 Great for Valentine's Day, prom and Easter.
 Made out of solid, molded milk chocolate the flowers are sure to never disappoint.
 Each chocolate rose bud sits atop of a 6 inch candy stick stem and is individually wrapped.
-Learn how to make our easy candy bouquet or candy grams here.
+Learn how to make our prom fundraising idea here.

 - We especially loved the chocolate roses.
 Review by Deanna C.